mysterymath/lcc6502/README.md

     and semantics.
   * Any function can be interrupted at any time by an interrupt, which can call any C function.
-    * Functions callable by functions marked as interrupt handlers must not overrite memory locations used by previous invocations or by any active functions.
+    * Interrupt handlers must not overrite any locations (memory or register) used by previous invocations or by any active functions.
-    * Interrupt handlers must not overwrite any temporary locations used by the function that was interrupted.
-    * This includes CPU registers, flags, and any temporary memory locations used by both the interrupted and interrupting functions.
     * Interrupt handlers often need to be extremely timely, so the number of locations saved and restored by the handler must be tightly bounded.
-      * This can be done by minimizing the number of locations used by the interrupt handler and its callees and by expecting calls to a C function to preserve all resources.
-Additionally, the routine should attempt to save only the smallest determinable superset of the locations actually used.

 TODO: Sections 2.2.4+ of the standard.